onshape-public/onshape-ts-drawing-client/README.md

 https://cad.onshape.com/documents/61c4c3f6c490bac4c9db5d58/w/289385821d88d91849a7cd70/e/ae3c0bd456a8cd3f3d40dddc
 ```

-and "--stack cad" is telling the sample which credentials to use from the credentials.json file.
+and "--stack=cad" is telling the sample which credentials to use from the credentials.json file.

 If you are working with a company, you can specify an optional argument: